 - a.
 Concentrate retail activity in strategic, neighborhood- and event-serving areas.
-Planning too much retail space leads to vacant storefronts and complicates financing for development projects, sometimes precluding project feasibility. - Consider revising complete streets standards or other regulations to require limited and strategic active frontages in places where high levels of pedestrian activity and commerce are anticipated.
+Planning too much retail space leads to vacant storefronts and complicates financing for development projects, sometimes precluding project feasibility. - i.
+Consider revising complete streets standards or other regulations to require limited and strategic active frontages in places where high levels of pedestrian activity and commerce are anticipated.
 Conceptual locations, consistent with planning and design principles for the North Bank, are identified in Figure 30.
-Active frontages encourage retail uses and generally are identified in places where existing retail and potential demand are apparent and are spaced approximately 1⁄4 to 1⁄2 mile apart to ensure accessibility of neighborhood services.
-Priority pedestrian frontages are identified in places where residential development is anticipated or where pedestrian traffic is likely, and where streets-capes therefore need to provide a positive pedestrian experience. - Active frontages near A build on existing retail in the Monroe St. corridor and in the Kendall Yards PUD, create visible activity that draws traffic from Downtown, and serves patrons of Spokane Arena and employees at the Spokane County Campus. - Active frontages near B extend a walkable experience from Downtown and Riverfront Park and provide opportunities to serve patrons of Spokane Arena and, potentially, the Sportsplex. - Active frontages near C extend a walkable experience from Downtown and Riverfront Park and provide opportunities to serve patrons of Spokane Arena and, potentially, the Sportsplex, as well as local lodging.
+Active frontages encourage retail uses and generally are identified in places where existing retail and potential demand are apparent and are spaced approximately 1⁄2 to 1⁄2 mile apart to ensure accessibility of neighborhood services.
+Priority pedestrian frontages are identified in places where residential development is anticipated or where pedestrian traffic is likely, and where streetscapes therefore need to provide a positive pedestrian experience. - Active frontages near A (along N. Monroe and N. Lincoln Streets between W. Mallon and W. Bridge Avenues) build on existing retail in the Monroe St. corridor and in the Kendall Yards PUD, create visible activity that draws traffic from Downtown, and serves patrons of Spokane Arena and employees at the Spokane County Campus. - Active frontages near B (N. Howard St. between Riverfront Park and W. Boone Avenue) extend a walkable experience from Downtown and Riverfront Park and provide opportunities to serve patrons of Spokane Arena and, potentially, the Sportsplex.

-- Active frontages near D (along Division St.) emphasize that Division is a commercial corridor and encourage high-quality retail space. - b.
+- Active frontages near C (the intersection of W. River Drive and N. Washington Street) extend a walkable experience from Downtown and Riverfront Park and provide opportunities to serve patrons of Spokane Arena and, potentially, the Sportsplex, as well as local lodging. - Active frontages near D (along Division St.) emphasize that Division is a commercial corridor and encourage high-quality retail space. - b.
 Work with Downtown Spokane Partnership (DSP) to align efforts to support retailers in the North Bank.
 The City can play a role in encouraging retail development in places where it would implement the vision for the North Bank.
 A vehicle for collaboration and involvement exists in the DSP. - i.
 Work with DSP and to ensure that North Bank businesses feel adequately involved and well-represented as a part of the Downtown business community. - ii.
 Identify opportunities to host City-sponsored events as pop-ups in vacant storefronts in the North Bank. - iii.
 Explore the potential to better program retail concentrations in the North Bank through community events. - iv.
 Create an outreach program to commercial real estate brokers to ensure the commercial real estate community understands the potential for commercial development in the North Bank.